21 Great Things to Do in Huatulco Oaxaca Mexico

 My family and I went on a full day to a family-run coffee plantation in Pluma Hidalgo.

-We were the only ones on the tour, so we got a private tour and demonstration of how coffee beans grow and how they roast and package them.
+We were the only ones on the tour, so we got a private tour and demonstration of how coffee beans grow and how they are roasted and packaged.

 For a coffee-lover like me, the best part was actually trying some!
 It was also a fun chance to practice my Spanish skills and get to know a local family.